-When you think of family heirlooms, what may come to to mind might be an expensive object such as antique furniture or a Cartier necklace.
+When it comes to preserving your family traditions and memories, it is important to learn how to prepare family heirlooms for storage so they will be around for future generations.
+Family heirlooms include expensive objects such as antique furniture or a Cartier necklace.
 However, anything from furniture and musical instruments to recipes, photos, and diaries could be considered a family heirloom.
-When it comes to preserving your family traditions and memories, it is important to learn how to prepare heirlooms for storage.

 The decision to rent a storage unit for your heirloom or declutter it all depends on your family, the types of items under consideration, and whether or not you consider the items in question valuable multi-generational heirlooms.